SkillSieve: A Hierarchical Triage Framework for Detecting Malicious AI Agent Skills: Conclusion

 \section{Conclusion}

 \textsc{SkillSieve} detects malicious agent skills by layering cheap static checks with focused LLM analysis and multi-model voting.
-On a 400-skill labeled benchmark drawn from 49,592 real ClawHub skills, the two-layer pipeline achieves 0.800 F1 (0.752 precision, 0.854 recall), outperforming ClawVet's 0.421 F1.
-Layer~1 alone reaches 0.989 recall at zero cost; Layer~2 then cuts false positives by 60\%, raising precision from 0.583 to 0.752.
-The three-model jury reaches unanimous agreement on all tested malicious samples.
-The entire pipeline runs on a \$440 ARM board in 31 minutes.
-All five tested bypass techniques---including conditional triggers, homoglyph-based typosquatting, and time-delayed payloads---are intercepted when combined with malicious payloads.
-Pure name impersonation without malicious content falls outside the scope of content-focused analysis and would require cross-registry name similarity checking~\cite{owasp2026agentic}.
-The tool and benchmark are open-sourced at \url{https://github.com/xiaohou521/skillsieve}.
+On a 390-skill benchmark drawn from 49,592 real ClawHub skills, the pipeline achieves F$_1=0.929$ (precision 0.912, recall 0.945).
+Each layer plays a distinct role: Layer~1 filters 86\% of input at zero cost; Layer~2 SSD raises precision from 0.342 to 0.663 while retaining recall 1.000; the three-model jury (GLM-5.1, Qwen3-235B, DeepSeek-V3.1) acts as an independent quality check, raising precision to 0.912 and routing four contested cases to human review.
+Layer~1 scans all 49,592 skills on a \$440 ARM board in 31 minutes, while only 13.86\% are escalated to remote LLM analysis, yielding an estimated corpus-average API cost of \$0.006 per skill.
+All five tested adversarial bypass techniques (including conditional triggers, homoglyph typosquatting, and time-delayed payloads) are intercepted.

+Beyond OpenClaw, a lightweight adapter scans 52 Feishu/Lark enterprise packages, where Layer~2 reclassifies 13 of Layer~1's 14 cross-ecosystem flags as safe.
+The same low-cost adaptation applies to DingTalk, WeChat Work, QQ, and other domestic enterprise platforms.
+We deploy \textsc{SkillSieve} as a production Feishu chat bot for real-time skill vetting, demonstrating that the triage architecture serves both offline batch scanning and interactive enterprise use.